Nonparametric tests of treatment effect homogeneity for policy-makers: Introduction

 Many studies aim to investigate how treatment effects vary between groups of individuals.
 What we call effect heterogeneity is often referred to as an \textit{interaction} in the statistics literature, meaning that the treatment effect on a relevant outcome depends on certain patient characteristics.\footnote{Henceforth, we intentionally avoid using the term interaction, because the term has a different, interventional interpretation in the causal inference literature \citep{vanderweele2009distinction}.} The existence of effect heterogeneity is a premise for the model of personalised medicine, where treatment decisions are made for specific sub-populations of patients.

-More specifically, \textit{quantitative heterogeneity} occurs when the effectiveness of the treatment varies by subgroup; that is, the treatment is more beneficial for some subgroups than for others.
+More specifically, \textit{quantitative heterogeneity} occurs when the effectiveness of the treatment varies by subgroup.
 Studying quantitative heterogeneity can reveal important differences in the effectiveness of treatment.
-However, to make decisions, it is often relevant to study whether treatment is beneficial for certain subgroups and harmful for others; that is, whether the sign of the treatment effect depends on the patient characteristics.
+However, to make decisions, it is often relevant to study whether treatment is beneficial for certain subgroups and harmful for others.
 Such \textit{qualitative heterogeneity}, also called qualitative effect modification, is of clinical interest when treatment decisions will be tailored to individual characteristics.
-Qualitative heterogeneity also has the advantage that it does not depend on a given scale, whereas the absence of quantitative heterogeneity on one scale typically implies its presence on another scale.
+Qualitative heterogeneity also has the advantage that it does not depend on a given scale, whereas the absence of quantitative heterogeneity on one scale typically implies its presence on another.

 This paper concerns inference on both quantitative and qualitative heterogeneity in treatment effects.
 These types of heterogeneity have been well studied when making comparisons between a small number of subgroups.
 One can infer quantitative heterogeneity by first obtaining estimators of the average treatment effect (ATE) in each subgroup, and subsequently using the estimators to construct a test of equality of the subgroup treatment effects.
 Similarly, one can test for qualitative heterogeneity using the likelihood ratio test of \citet{gail1985testing}, the \textit{range test} of \citet{piantadosi1993comparison} or other related approaches.
 The problem is more challenging when there are a large number or even infinitely many subgroups (e.g. with a continuous effect modifier).
 Estimating the subgroup effects becomes difficult due to the small sample size in each group, resulting in a potentially disastrous power loss.
 In principle, one could combine subgroups together (discretizing the continuous variable), or assume a parametric model for the conditional average treatment effect (CATE).
-Both of these options are based on borrowing information from `similar' subgroups.
-However, it may be difficult to combine subgroups in a way that maximises power.
-Further, simple parametric models run the risk of mis-specification when the model is too simple (in turn also compromising power).
+However, it may be difficult to combine subgroups in a way that maximises power, and simple parametric models run the risk of mis-specification when the model is too simple (in turn also compromising power).